fmcgeough/brod_mimic/README.md

 to read in Elixir.
 It was also done, at times, to resolve credo issues (function too complex, etc).

-There are some instances where debugging functions are introduced.
+There are also some instances where debugging functions are introduced.
 For example, `BrodMimic.Supervisor3` has a `state_info/1` function.
 This returns the internal state (a Record) as a Keyword list.
 For example: